 Also, when dealing with the one greater aspect from a deep yet simple understanding, which means, no more digging around a scattered filesystem, unnecessarily, I’d consider, another big help.

-I dare say my content and programs as a young adult would’ve been packaged and categorised neatly.
+I dare say my content and programs as a young adult would’ve packaged and categorised the worlds knowledge neatly.
 Life, overall, would be optimised earlier, etc.

 Any task that demands my will upfront means I’m either eager for a reward OR I want to avoid a problem/punishment (which can equate to a reward).
 Otherwise, I won’t break my comfortable patterns or set-ways.
 Today, I simply observe all urges, impulses and reactions in relation-to.